Skip to main content

 Next Topic: Elasticsearch Cheat Sheet

 DuckDB is an in-process columnar SQL analytics database designed for fast analytical queries on local data without server overhead.
 Unlike traditional databases, DuckDB executes directly within your application (like SQLite but optimized for OLAP workloads), making it ideal for data science workflows, ETL pipelines, and interactive analytics on laptops or in production.
-A key differentiator is zero-copy integration with Parquet, CSV, Arrow, and Pandas—DuckDB can query files and data structures directly without importing them first, enabling sub-second analytics on GB-scale datasets using familiar SQL.
-The latest version (1.5.0) introduces the VARIANT type for semi-structured data and moves GEOMETRY to core, reflecting DuckDB's expanding role beyond traditional analytics into geospatial, JSON-heavy, and streaming workflows.
+A key differentiator is zero-copy integration with Parquet, CSV, Arrow, and Pandas — DuckDB can query files and data structures directly without importing them first, enabling sub-second analytics on GB-scale datasets using familiar SQL.
+Version 1.5 ("Variegata") introduces the VARIANT type for semi-structured data, a built-in GEOMETRY type, a redesigned CLI with syntax highlighting and a pager, an experimental PEG parser, and the read_duckdb() table function, reflecting DuckDB's expanding role beyond traditional analytics.

 What This Cheat Sheet Covers